mmariani/jdocman/TUTORIAL.md

 Using OfficeJS
 ==============

-OfficeJS components (gadgets) are displayed within <iframe> elements, they are quite easy to create and each comes with its own dependencies.
+OfficeJS components (gadgets) are displayed within &lt;iframe&gt; elements, they are quite easy to create and each comes with its own dependencies.

 The following gadgets have been tested with the application: